aisc-org/aisc-model-viewer/src/slotted-hss/calculations.md

 interface.
 For the HSS, there is a small amount of material in tension.
 This area is quite small relative to the shear area, however, and it is common to neglect it.
-Since the tensile contribution is being neglected, the limit state being checked is shear (section J4.2) instead of block shear (section J4.3).
+Since the tensile contribution is being neglected, the limit state being checked is shear (Section J4.2) instead of block shear (Section J4.3).

 ### Shear Yielding